Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/Post.md

 }
 ```

-Looking at `IBlobStorage`, we can see that this module provides various operations to read, download, and upload files.
-It's not clear what the real implementation of this interface looks like, but for the sake of complexity we may pretend that it relies on some expensive cloud provider that doesn't lend itself well for testing.
+This module provides basic operations to read and upload files, as well as a few more specialized methods.
+The actual implementation of the above interface does not concern us, but for the sake of complexity we may pretend that it relies on some expensive cloud vendor and doesn't lend itself well for testing.

-The storage client is in turn referenced as a dependency in another component, called `PhotoManager`.
-This class is responsible for keeping track of user photos and persisting them online:
+The file storage is in turn referenced as a dependency in another component, which is responsible for managing photos:

 ```csharp
 public class PhotoManager